Tommie Hoban: Watford

 Hoban missed most of the 2013–14 season following a surgery on his ankle injury.
-It wasn't until on 15 February 2014 when he made his return from injury a second half–substitute, in a 1–0 win over Middlesbrough.
+On 15 February 2014 he made his return from injury as a second half–substitute, in a 1–0 win over Middlesbrough.
 Since returning to the first team from injury, Hoban found himself behind the pecking order in the central–defence.
 By April, Hoban soon received a handful of first team football towards of the 2013–14 season.
 He went on to make seven appearances at the end of the 2013–14 season.

 The 2014–15 season saw Hoban make his first appearance of the season, keeping a clean sheet, in a 1–0 win over Stevenage in the first round of the League Cup.
 Seven days later, on 19 August 2014, he set up a goal for Gianni Munari, in a 2–0 win over Rotherham United.
 Following his return, Hoban found himself in a competition in the centre–back positions.
 But he soon played in left–back position instead.
 However, by end of 2014, Hoban lost his first team place, leading Brentford to take interest in signing him.
 By late–December, he soon regained his first team place, where he played in the centre–back position.
 However, on 7 March 2015, Hoban was sent–off for a second bookable offence, in a 2–2 draw against Wolverhampton Wanderers.
 After returning from suspension, he rotated in playing in the centre–back and left–back positions for the rest of the season.
 During the course of the 2014–15 Championship season, Hoban helped Watford earn promotion to the Premier League.
 At the end of the 2014–15 season, Hoban went on to make thirty appearances in all competitions.
 Once again, he picked up the Hornets' Young Player of the Season award.

 At the start of the 2015–16 season, Hoban signed a four–year contract, keeping him until 2019.
 However, he soon lost his first team place under the new management of Quique Sánchez Flores and was demoted to the reserve side.
 This also combined with his own injuries concern.
-It wasn't until on 4 April 2016 when he made his return from injury in a reserve match, as Watford U21 lost to Coventry City U21.
+On 4 April 2016 he made his return from injury in a reserve match, as Watford U21 lost to Coventry City U21.
 Despite returning from injury, Hoban never made no appearances towards the end of the 2015–16 season.